thoangdev/StackHealth/api-spec/README.md

 This specification is automatically updated whenever code is pushed to the main branch via GitHub Actions.
 The workflow:

+1. Clones the repository and checks out the latest code
+2. Sets up Python (using the pre-installed Python 3 on Ubuntu)
+3. Installs FastAPI dependencies
-1. Starts the FastAPI server
+4. Starts the FastAPI server
-2. Fetches the OpenAPI specification
+5. Fetches the OpenAPI specification
-3. Converts it to Postman collection format
+6. Converts it to Postman collection format
-4. Commits updated files back to the repository
+7. Commits updated files back to the repository

+**Note**: This workflow uses only basic GitHub Actions functionality and doesn't rely on external marketplace actions, making it compatible with repositories that have restricted action permissions.

 ## Local Generation